 South Dakota Discovery Rule

 The discovery rule is a legal principle that delays the commencement of the statute of limitations until the injury is discovered or reasonably could have been discovered.
 In South Dakota, the discovery rule applies to both personal injury and malpractice cases.
 It allows for exceptions in situations where an injury or malpractice might not be immediately apparent.
-The question is when the plaintiff became aware of facts that would have prompted a reasonably prudent person to seek out information regarding his or her injury or condition and its cause.
+The question is when the plaintiff became aware of facts that would have prompted a reasonably prudent person to seek information regarding their injury or condition and its cause.

 Comparative Negligence in South Dakota